Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    MotoSuiveur system fault state

-After MS enters a fault state, an operator response is required to identify the reason for the fault.
+After MotoSuiveur system enters a fault state, an operator response is required to identify the reason for the fault.
-Once the cause of the failure has been identified and resolved, a restart of the MS system is required.
+Once the cause of the failure has been identified and resolved, a :doc:`Reset <../../operation/regular/system-reset>` of the MotoSuiveur system is required.
-After a successful self-test following a :doc:`..\..\operation\regular\system-reset` of MS system, it enters in following mode.
+After a successful self-test following a reset of MS system, it enters in following mode.

 Figure :numref:`Main principle of following operation mode and overspeed detection` present the main principle of Following operation mode (upper part) and Overspeed detection (lower part).
 MotoSuiveur system follows hoist/crane movement until overspeed is detected.
-When overspeed is detected, MotoSuiveur system trips and mechanicaly lockes hoist/crane to prevent load drop.
+When overspeed is detected, MotoSuiveur system **trips** and mechanicaly lockes hoist/crane to prevent load drop.

 .. _Main principle of following operation mode and overspeed detection: